|

 Jennifer Johnson |

 Jennifer Johnson is the owner of New Sky Coaching.
 She is a native Western New Yorker and graduate of Canisius College.
 She has spent over 20 years working with local health plans, focusing on the health and wellness needs of older adults in the community.
-Jennifer brings health and wellness programs to adults of all ages through live and virtual presentations at fitness centers, senior centers, employers and community groups.
-Her passion for health, fitness and cooking led her to coaching, where she can work intensively with people one-on-one and help them set, and achieve, goals toward sustainable change.
+Jennifer brings fitness and wellness classes to adults all over Western New York at locations like senior centers, libraries and health plans.
 Jennifer is a Certified Wellness Coach, Certified Personal Trainer and Registered Yoga Teacher.
 She lives in Hamburg with her husband, son and two badly-behaved cats.

 |